ShridhiGupta/ChatMate/README.md

 ## 🧠 Chatbot Capabilities

-The LifeSense AI chatbot can:
+ChatMate can:
-- Answer general medical questions
+- Answer general questions
-- Provide information about diseases and symptoms
+- Provide helpful information on various topics
-- Explain treatment options and medications
-- Offer wellness and prevention advice
+- Offer guidance and suggestions
-- Guide users on when to seek professional medical help
-- Support patients in recovery
+- Engage in friendly conversations
-- Provide nutrition and lifestyle guidance

-### Emergency Handling
+### Smart Responses
-The chatbot immediately escalates and advises emergency care for:
+The chatbot provides relevant and helpful responses for various queries.
-- Chest pain or difficulty breathing
-- Severe bleeding
-- Loss of consciousness
-- Severe allergic reactions
-- Other life-threatening symptoms

 ## 🛠️ Technology Stack